 The Spanish Language Program at Barnard requires all students to take the Placement Exam before registering for a Spanish course, regardless of previous level of instruction.
 You may take this exam online at myBarnard anytime.
 You can only take this exam once.
 The exam will determine which course you must attend at Barnard, irrespective of courses taken previously.

-Students entering in Fall 2016 and thereafter with AP, SAT, IB (Higher Level only) or DELE credentials must also take the placement exam and register in a course accordingly.
+Students with AP, SAT, IB (Higher Level only) or DELE credentials must take the Placement Exam and register in a course accordingly.
 In addition to regular credit for the course they placed in and complete at elementary, intermediate or bridge level, students with AP (5) or IB (Higher Level 6 or 7) scores will receive extra college credit points upon completion of SPAN UN3300: Advanced Spanish through Content, or other bridge/upper-level course (with Language Program Director approval) with a B+ or higher (in addition to credit for that course).

 College credit points upon completion of bridge or upper-level course with a B+ or higher.

 AP (5 score): 3 college credit points.

 AP (4 score): 0 college credit points.

 IB Higher Level (7 score): 6 college credit points.

 IB Higher Level (6 score): 3 college credit points.